-As a Friend of St Paul’s you will enjoy free admission to the Cathedral, reserved seats at a number of annual Cathedral events and a copy of
+As a Friend of St Paul’s you will enjoy free admission to the Cathedral, reserved seats at a number of annual Cathedral events and a quarterly

-Dome magazine twice a year to keep you updated with Cathedral news.
+e-newsltter to keep you updated with Cathedral news.
 Friends also enjoy a 10% discount on purchases in the Cathedral shop.
-There
+There is always

-is always an allocation of tickets made available to the Friends for Handel’s Messiah, one of our most popular concerts of the year and a
+an allocation of tickets made available to the Friends for Handel’s Messiah, one of our most popular concerts of the year and a sell-out